 The first part of the Traeger wood pellet plant appears to be their hammer mill trough feed hopper.
-A screw of belt conveyor will then take this material at a controlled rate into the hammer mill.
+A screw and belt conveyor will then take this material at a controlled rate into the hammer mill.
 The hammer mill is likely fitted with a 5mm screen, as Traeger produce 6mm BBQ wood pellets.
 The material produced from the hammer mill is now a small consistent particle size suitable for the pellet mill.
 However, the raw material first needs to be dried down to the perfect moisture content.

-Drying the wood before the Pellet Mill
+Drying the Wood Sawdust Before the Pellet Mill

 If you have read my main page on how to make wood pellets you will know that getting the moisture content right is very important.
 As this is a large scale pellet plant Trager is using a large rotary dryer.
 The video itself does not actually demonstrate the order of their process correctly, showing images of the pellet mill before images of this rotary dryer.

 You have to set up the rotation speed of the dryer to suit the raw material moisture content of the wood your processing.
 In general, the optimum moisture content for the pellet mill is 12%.
 As stated at the start of this post, Traeger has significant challenges due to the wide range of woody biomass materials they have to process.
-Depending on how long the material has been sat in the yard will impact on the starting moisture content.
-Testing the raw material and changing the dryer rotation speed could be very labour intensive.
+Depending on how long the material has been sat in the yard that will impact the starting moisture content.
+Testing the moisture of the raw material and changing the dryer rotation speed could be very labour intensive.
 Furthermore, if you get it wrong it could disrupt the whole process.
 Even leading to a pellet mill die blockage.

-The Larger Ring Die Pellet Mill
+The Large Ring Die Pellet Mill

-Ring Die or Flat Die Pellet Mill?
+The Differences Between Ring Die and Flat Die Pellet Mills?

-Two rollers are located on the inside of the die, the pellets are produced on the outer edge of the die.
+Typically two rollers are located on the inside of the die, the pellets are produced on the outer edge of the die.
 The rollers are not actually set against the surface of the die.
 There should be no metal to metal contact.
 The rollers are set with a small gap, typically 1mm to create a carpet of material against the die.
 This gap improves pellet quality and also increases roller and die service life.

 Cooling the Traeger BBQ Wood Pellets and Packaging

-In the screenshot from the video above you can see the operator fill standard 20lb bags.
+In the screenshot from the video above you can see the operator filling standard 20lb bags.
 This is a typical bag size also used for fuel pellets.
 However, you can also source Traeger BBQ wood pellets and other brands in small pouch bags.
 These can be purchased as part of a set to try and range of BBQ wood pellets in a smoke pot.